-“For so long,” says Vitti, “women have brushed aside and failed to take seriously the symptoms that we attribute to our hormones, such as PMS, cramps, and acne.”
-And yet strong evidence points to the fact that hormones are important, for both men and women, at every stage of our lives.
+“For so long women have brushed aside and failed to take seriously the symptoms that we attribute to our hormones, such as PMS, cramps, and acne,” Vitti says.
+Yet strong evidence points to the fact that hormones areimportant—for both men and women—at every stage of our lives.

-Some of the most convincing evidence comes from the 2009 BioCycle Study.
-Funded by the National Institutes of Health, the study yielded two primary findings: One, that women who experienced untreated hormonal issues — such as Premenstrual Syndrome (PMS) and infertility — prior to menopause were more likely to develop diseases of inflammation (such as diabetes, heart disease, and cancer) later in life.
-And two, that women can improve their hormonal balance with diet and lifestyle changes .
+Some of the most convincing evidence comes from a 2009 study that was funded by the NIH.
+The study yielded two primary findings: One, that women who experienced untreated hormonal issues—such as premenstrual syndrome (PMS) and infertility—prior to menopause were more likely to develop diseases of inflammation (such as diabetes, heart disease, and cancer) later in life.
+And two, that women can improve their hormonal balance with diet and lifestyle changes.

 Getting Into the Flow

-To that end, Vitti created WomanCode — an online platform designed to help women permanently balance their hormones via education, eating plans, personal counseling, and symptom tracking — as well as a recently-published book by the same name.
-Her hope is that women will be able to use this program to enhance standard medical care.
-“Every meal, every day, you need a system that’s going to help you succeed [in your health goals],” says Vitti.
-Already, thousands of women on six continents have signed up to use the online platform.
+To that end, Vitti created the WomanCode System—an online platform designed to help women permanently balance their hormones via education, eating plans, personal counseling, and symptom tracking.
+(She also published a book by the same name.)
+The idea is to use the program to enhance standard medical care.
+“Every meal, every day, you need a system that’s going to help you succeed [in your health goals],” Vitti says.

-The easiest way to learn about what’s going on with your body, according to Vitti and some other experts, is simply to look before you flush.
-The color, consistency, flow, and timing of a woman’s menstruation can all yield insight into her current state of health.
-Other markers of hormonal imbalances — many of which are considered par for the course for menstruating women — include breast tenderness, moodiness, acne, dandruff, constipation, eczema or rosacea, and changing energy levels.
+The easiest way to learn about what’s going on with your body, according to Vitti, is simply to look before you flush.
+The color, consistency, flow, and timing of menstruation can all yield insight into your current state of health.
+Other markers of hormonal imbalances—many of which are considered par for the course for menstruating women—include breast tenderness, moodiness, acne, dandruff, constipation, eczema or rosacea, and changing energy levels.

 Blocking Optimal Health

 Hormones are also affected by what we eat.
-“The primary function of the endocrine system [which relies on hormones for proper function] is to safeguard the transport of sugar throughout the body,” says Vitti — thus, she asserts that it’s vital to maintain blood sugar stability.
-In some ways, this idea is nothing new: Experts have long advocated that people avoid blood sugar spikes and crashes, primarily by avoiding refined carbs.
-What's unique about Vitti’s approach is the special emphasis she places on the connection between blood sugar and hormonal balance.
+“The primary function of the endocrine system [which relies on hormones for proper function] is to safeguard the transport of sugar throughout the body,” Vitti says.
+Thus she asserts it’s vital to maintain blood sugar stability.
+In some ways, the idea is nothing new: Experts have long advocated that people avoid blood sugar spikes and crashes, primarily by avoiding refined carbs.
+What’s unique about Vitti’s approach is the special emphasis she places on the connection between blood sugar and hormonal balance.

 Of course, stress also plays a role in hormonal activity.
-And while we can’t always control external stressors such as a bad commute or family trauma, Vitti is confident that we can control internal stressors (such as blood sugar, exposure to pesticides, and lack of micronutrients) simply by refining our food choices.
-These choices can, in turn, promote a healthier hormonal cycle — which Vittis sees as essential to overall wellness.
+And while we can’t always control external stressors, such as a job loss or family tragedy, Vitti is confident we cancontrol internal stressors, such as blood sugar, exposure to pesticides, and lack of micronutrients, simply by refining our food choices.
+These choices can, in turn, promote a healthier hormonal cycle—which Vitti sees as essential to overall wellness.

 Creating Cyclical Lifestyles

 In addition to dietary changes, Vitti advocates establishing a lifestyle that meshes with the hormonal cycle.
-“The four-week menstrual cycle is a creation cycle,” says Vitti.
-Indeed, some research supports the idea that hormonal cycles are tied to creativity .
-Vitti views the follicular phase as a highly creative, idea-generating phase; during ovulation, women may excel at communication skills; during the luteal (or, loosely, the premenstrual) phase, focus may improve, providing energy for administrative tasks (e.g., organizing a shoe closet or finishing a project); and the bleeding phase is a time for “evaluation and course correction.”
+“The four-week menstrual cycle is a creation cycle,” Vitti says.
+Indeed, some research supports the idea that hormonal cycles are tied to creativity.
+Vitti views the follicular phase as a highly creative, idea-generating phase; during ovulation, women may excel at communication skills; during the luteal (or, loosely, the premenstrual) phase, focus may improve, providing energy for administrative tasks (e.g., organizing a shoe closet or finishing a project); and menstruation is a time for “evaluation and course correction.”